-The Big Give Philanthropy in Schools programme aims to inspire the next generation of philanthropists.
+The Big Give Philanthropy in Schools programme aims to inspire the next generation of philanthropists by providing the first step towards a lifetime of charitable activity.

-In 2012, the Dragon School in North Oxford ran the scheme for a third year, dividing a £2,000 sponsor donation from Dragon Sale Committee between 21 Year 8 scholarship students.
+In 2013, the Dragon School in North Oxford ran the scheme for a fifth year, dividing a £2,000 sponsor donation from Dragon Sale Committee between 23 Year 8 students.

-Students then discussed their choices with their peers, in groups of three.
+Students were then divided into groups before discussing their choices with their peers.
 Each group chose one project to present and elected a spokesperson.

-The sponsor visited the Dragon School to meet the pupils and hear their presentations on a fantastic range of charities.
+The sponsor and the Big Give representative visited the Dragon School to meet the pupils and hear their presentations on a fantastic range of charities.

-This is the fourth year that the Dragon School have run our Philanthropy in Schools programme.
-So far over 2,000 students in 20 schools across the country have already run the programme.
+So far over 2,000 students in 20 schools across the country have already run the Philanthropy in Schools programme.

 In June 2012, Westminster Under School ran the Philanthropy in Schools programme for the third year.
 Thirty scholars, aged 12-13, took part in the scheme – which fitted well into the post-exam timetable.